‘Charlie Brown Christmas’ tunes still a holiday tradition after 57 years

 The St. Paul’s Church Choir from San Rafael, California, was hired to sing “Christmas Time is Here” and “Hark, the Herald Angels Sing.”
 Producers infuriated the choir director by choosing a slightly out-of-tune version of the carol; they thought it captured an innocence they were seeking, said Bang, who wrote liner notes for the box set.

 Some at CBS were nervous before the special aired.
-Executives wondered if viewers would accept their favorite comic strip characters come to “life” with voices and movement.
-Schulz’s insistence that the show quote from the Bible gave it a religious focus that television entertainment typically steered clear of.
+Executives wondered if viewers would accept their favorite comic strip characters coming to “life” with voices and movement.
+Schulz’s insistence that the show quotes from the Bible gave it a religious focus that television entertainment typically steered clear of.

 But it was a hit, winning Peabody and Emmy awards, and never went away.